 This post contains affiliate links which means if you make a purchase after clicking a link I will earn a small commission but it won’t cost you a penny more.
 Click here to see my full disclosure policy.

-Acrylic craft paints in three colors: tan, light gray, dark brown (I used DecoArt craft paints in the colors fawn, raw umber, and slate gray)
+- Acrylic craft paints in three colors: tan, light gray, and dark brown (I used DecoArt craft paints in the colors fawn, raw umber, and slate gray)

 How to Create a Weathered Wood Finish Using Paint